 The questions are tough and there are close to 300 of them!
 To prepare, contestants must spend weeks studying Neuroscience: Science of the Brain, a 60-page book full of brain facts compiled by the Society for Neuroscience.
 They are coached and mentored by graduate students at The Neuro.
 Win or lose, the high school students come away with an undergraduate’s understanding of brain anatomy and function.

-The Montreal Brain Bee, which is open to all high-school students, also includes games, prizes and a presentation on neuroscience.
+The Montreal Brain Bee, which is open to all high-school students, also includes games, prizes, and presentations on careers in neuroscience.

 Where: Montreal Neurological Institute and Hospital, De Grandpré Communications Centre